 - Which business model is more lucrative?

 - What about retention and customer lifetime value?

 - Are channels and purchase decisions fundamentally different?

-With these questions in mind, I want to help end the rivalry, unearth the differences between B2B vs B2C ecommerce, and bring to light the ways they’re actually much the same.
+With these questions in mind, let’s end the rivalry, unearth the differences between B2B and B2C ecommerce, and bring to light the ways they’re actually much the same.

-What’s the Difference Between B2B vs B2C Ecommerce?
+What’s the difference between B2B and B2C ecommerce?